enso-org/enso-archive/doc/design/engine/engine-services.md

 >   this component?
 > - Should this component be the engine team's responsibility?
 It is only needed
     in the cloud setting and has more to do with Cloud than the Language.

+- Restricted to access within a project directory?
+Yikes...
+- This is really its own separate thing.
+- Does this need to sit behind the multiplexer?
+- OverlayFS for doing cloud / distributed files.
+- Engine team has no bandwidth for this, so it should be the cloud team's problem.
+- What are the requirements of this?
+GUI's problem.

 ### Textual Diff Management
 The engine services need to support robust handling of textual diffs.
 This is